EURO GOVT-Bunds rise on caution over Greece, Spain

 Spanish 10-year yields have fallen around 20 bps this week as peripheral markets rallied, further taking the pressure off Spain to seek help.

-They were last 2.5 bps higher on the day at 5.70 percent after Standard & Poor’s took ratings action on a host of Spanish banks
+They were last 3 bps higher on the day at 5.70 percent.